amdsrinivas/DeepLearning-Udacity/README.md

 # DeepLearning-Udacity
 Udacity course on DeepLearning

 Use udacity/ jupyter notebooks to  download the datasets.
+(Finsh 1_notMNIST notebook first.)

 model/model_building.py uses LogisticRegression of sklearn